soxueren/atsd/api/data/properties/examples/properties-for-type-disk.md

-# Properties for type 'disk'
+# Properties for Type 'disk'

 ## Request